Top Ten Christmas Movies

 One of the most beautiful scenes in the movie is when her father reads to her from the article in the old Sun newspaper, "Yes Virginia, there is a Santa Claus"

 Chevy Chase does an awesome job in Christmas Vacation, especially if you enjoy his type of humor, which I do.
 I particularly love the squirrel scene.
+This slapstick comedy is fun to watch, and always elicits lots of laughs from my entire family.
+We never grow tired of Uncle Eddy.

 Finally, the Home Alone movies always crack me up.
 And, having left a kid behind once or twice, I can sympathize with the mother.
+The first two are especially good, creative and funny.
+The third and fourth movies seem to try and capitalize on the franchise without improving or renewing the plot.
+For my money and my holiday enjoyment, I stick with the first two movies of the series.

 More by this Author